 Ever since de-complicating my life and possessing fewer things, I’ve realized how much easier it has been to enjoy every moment.

 I, for a long time, used to make about 20% of the income I used to as an investment banker.
 It was miniscule.
 It means I had to eat street food, stay in cheap countries, and take public transport to make ends meet.
 It also meant I experienced more local culture, ate better, and loved and laughed more in my daily life.

 6) Can love really last forever?

 A friend once said to me that all relationships ebb and flow, and I realized how right he was once I started traveling, leaving some of my best friends and could-have-been romantic partners behind.
-Yet the best friends who have always been there for me from back home still are, and though our friendship has evolved over time, the fact that we continue to put effort in is what makes us close.
+Yet the best friends who have always been there for me from back home still are, and though our friendships have evolved over time, the fact that we continue to put effort in is what makes us close.

 The natural state of things is to change.
 It’s OK if a relationship changes because that’s what life and people do.
 Accepting this has made life less stressful and put less pressure on my relationships.

 7) How much of perception is real?